roadmaus/drunken_bishop/README.md

 ## Description

 This Python script generates random ASCII art patterns using multiple bishops with various customization options.
 It produces both text and PDF outputs with the ASCII patterns.
+This project was inspired by and includes modified code from Manfred Touron's "drunken-bishop" algorithm.

 ## Features